vinfreecs/genga/Documentation.md

  * Rotational Forces: binary number 4

 For example 'Use force = 5' will use GR and Rotational forces, 'Use force = 2' will only use Tidal forces.

+# Yarkovsky Effect #

+The Yarkovsky effect is implemented with two different schemes:
+ * The first one is according to VOKROUHLICKY, MILANI, AND CHESLEY 2000 (Yarkovsky Effect on Small Near-Earth Asteroids: Mathematical
+Formulation and Examples) and VOKROUHLICKYY & FARINELLA 1999 (THE YARKOVSKY SEASONAL EFFECT ON ASTEROIDAL FRAGMENTS : A NONLINEARIZED THEORY
+FOR SPHERICAL BODIES).
+This scheme computes the Yarkovsky effect and performs a velocity kick.
+ * The second scheme is according to Vokroulicky Milani Chesley 2000 (Yarkovsky Effect on Small Near-Earth Asteroids: Mathematical
+Formulation and Examples).
+This scheme computes the drift rate da/dt and updates the Keplerian elements.

+The Yarkovsky effect can be enabled by setting 'Use Yarkovsky = 1' or 'Use Yarkovsky = 2' in the param.dat' file.

+The following parameters are relevant for the Yarkovsky effect and can be set in the 'define.h' file:
+ * Asteroid_eps: Emissivity factor
+ * Asteroid_S: Solar Constant at 1 AU in W /m^2
+ * Asteroid_rho: density of the body in kg/m^3
+ * Asteroid_C: Specific Heat Capacity in J/kg/K
+ * Asteroid_A: Bond albedo
+ * Asteroid_K: Thermal conductivity in W/m/K

+# Poynting Robertson drag #
+The Yarkovsky effect is implemented with two different schemes, both according to BURNS, LAMY, AND SOTER, 1979 (Radiation Forces on Small Particles in the Solar System).
+ * The first scheme computes the Yarkovsky effect and performs a velocity kick.
+ * The second  scheme computes the drift rates da/dt and de/dt updates the Keplerian elements.

+The Poynting-Robertson drag effect can be enabled by setting 'Use Poynting-Robertson = 1' or 'Use Poynting-Robertson = 2' in the param.dat' file.

+The following parameters are relevant for the Poynting-Robertson drag and can be set in the 'define.h' file:
+ * Asteroid_Q: radiation pressure coefficient